ghc-proposals/ghc-proposals/proposals/0000-lambda-layout.md

    expense of additional complexity.
 In cases where that issue does arise, a layout-introducing lambda expression (i.e. one with a newline) can always be used instead.

+ - An additional keyword (e.g. `mcase`) and the corresponding analogue for -XLambdaCase (e.g. `\mcase`) could be introduced to allow multiple patterns in case and lambda case expressions.
+However, this would increase the complexity of the syntax instead of allowing the syntax to become more consistent.
+Multiple patterns for regular case expressions also are not as much of an improvement, since tuples can already be used effectively for them.

 ## Unresolved Questions